huggingface/dataset-viewer/services/worker/README.md

 Set environment variables to configure the worker.

 - `WORKER_CONTENT_MAX_BYTES`: the maximum size in bytes of the response content computed by a worker (to prevent returning big responses in the REST API).
 Defaults to `10_000_000`.
+- `WORKER_DIFFICULTY_MAX`: the maximum difficulty of the jobs to process.
+Defaults to None.
+- `WORKER_DIFFICULTY_MIN`: the minimum difficulty of the jobs to process.
+Defaults to None.
 - `WORKER_HEARTBEAT_INTERVAL_SECONDS`: the time interval between two heartbeats.
 Each heartbeat updates the job "last_heartbeat" field in the queue.
 Defaults to `60` (1 minute).
 - `WORKER_JOB_TYPES_BLOCKED`: comma-separated list of job types that will not be processed, e.g. "dataset-config-names,dataset-split-names".
 If empty, no job type is blocked.
 Defaults to empty.
 - `WORKER_JOB_TYPES_ONLY`: comma-separated list of the non-blocked job types to process, e.g. "dataset-config-names,dataset-split-names".
 If empty, the worker processes all the non-blocked jobs.
 Defaults to empty.